New to Tomorrow First?

 We'll make monthly interest payments throughout the loan term.
 As campaign commitments, First Fruits offerings, potential energy efficiency grants, and other available funds come in, we'll strategically use these to pay down the loan principal over the three-year period.
 When we have enough capital campaign funds to cover the next three interest payments, we'll use some of those funds to pay down principal—reducing our overall interest expense.
 Strong campaign results mean we borrow less initially and can pay off the loan more quickly.
 We're also working to increase annual giving and manage expenses carefully, with a goal of reducing our reliance on invested funds for operations.

 Yes!
 Consider tax advantages of giving appreciated stocks, real estate, or IRA charitable distributions (age 70½+).
-We've partnered with the Kansas Methodist Foundation to make stock transfers simple - learn more about donating stock here.
-For other non-cash gifts or to discuss options confidentially, contact Pastor Andrew or Sandy Hunter.
+We've set up an easy process for stock transfers — learn more about donating stock here.
+For other non-cash gifts or to discuss options confidentially, contact Pastor Andrew or Karen Snyder.

 Absolutely!
 If your circumstances change or you feel called to increase your commitment, we welcome additional gifts at any time during the campaign period through October 2028.
 Increased commitments help us pay down debt faster and free up more resources for ministry.
 Contact the church office or submit an updated commitment card online at mcphersonfirst.org/tomorrowfirst.